HydeZero/ebook2audiobook-modal/README.md

 ## Usage

+> [!IMPORTANT]
+This, by default, uses a H100 GPU, which, as of March 22nd, 2025, costs $4 an hour.
+Modal provides $30 free monthly as of the same date.
+So, assuming it uses 8 GiB of RAM and 1 CPU core, you should expect a runtime of 7 hours.
+Please make sure you have enough compute avaliable before running this.

 ### Requirements:
 * `modal` installed and set up.
 * A stable internet connection to maintain connection to the container.